 It is also worth reading Alain Baraton’s article on the project, published in Les carnets de Versailles, accessible here.

 The Estate of Trianon is open from Tuesday to Sunday (except December 25th, January 1st and May 1st) from noon to 5.30 pm and until 6.30 pm in high season.

 Admirable Trees' leaflet

 A guide featuring illustrations of each of these trees was created just for this occasion.
 It is on sale in our online boutique.

-From April 4th to November 1st 2020, enjoy the Musical Fountains Shows and the Musical Gardens in the Gardens and the groves open for the occasion.
-During summer, every Saturday night discover the Gardens of Versailles differently with the Night Fountains shows.
+From May 22th to October 31th 2021, enjoy the Musical Fountains Shows and the Musical Gardens in the Gardens and the groves open for the occasion.
+Every Saturday night from 12th June to 18th September, and on Wednesday 14th July, discover the gardens of Versailles in the evening with the Night Fountains Shows.

 Make an online donation

 Take part in the history of the palace of Versailles by supporting a project that suits you: adopt a linden tree, contribute to the missions of the Palace or participate in the refurnishing of the royal apartments.I support Versailles